jnikita356/WebDevJS/README.md

 <b>Working with JavaScript, jQuery and MongoDB </b>

-1. JavaScript for Interactivity: DOM Manipulation, Event Handling, Form Validation with JS
+1. JavaScript for Interactivity:

+1.1 DOM Manipulation and Event Handling*

+1.2 Form Validation with JS: <a href ="https://www.coursera.org/learn/javascript/lecture/LhVoE/simple-validation">Coursera</a>, <a href="https://www.w3resource.com/javascript/form/javascript-form-validation.php">w3resource</a>

+1.3 Debugging in JS: <a href = "https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/debugging/">freeCodeCamp</a>

-[Project] To Do List Application using HTML,CSS, JavaScript, jQuery - <a href="https://www.youtube.com/watch?v=2wCpkOk2uCg&t=2s">1</a>,<a href ="https://www.youtube.com/watch?v=bGLZ2pwCaiI&t=157s">2</a>
+* [Project] To Do List Application using HTML,CSS, JavaScript, jQuery - <a href="https://www.youtube.com/watch?v=2wCpkOk2uCg&t=2s">1</a>,<a href ="https://www.youtube.com/watch?v=bGLZ2pwCaiI&t=157s">2</a>

+Suggested Additional Material:

+<a href = "https://www.coursera.org/learn/javascript/peer/xQRc9/autocomplete-with-javascript">Interactivity with JavaScript by University of Michigan on Coursera: Assignment 4</a>

 2. JSON: